Native American hip-hop: Early Internet pioneering

 The first URL dedicated to Native hip hop in the north was Redhiphop.com, which was started in December 1999.
 It was unlike other existing online databases in that it was a standalone site with its own domain name.
 The site had individual artist sections and playable and downloadable MP3s.
 Unlike the Native Hip Hop GeoCities page, this site had working contracts with artists involved – it was started by Manik out of the Redwire Magazine office.
 At that time there was already a GeoCities page which served as the first online database.
 After Redhiphop.com, the GeoCities page followed suit and bought its own URL – NativeHiphop.net.

 Stretching back as early as October 17, 2000, one of the main websites promoting Native hip hop performers has been NativeHipHop.net, a collective effort with submissions from various artists and members of the public.

-Offering a wealth of website links, artist reviews and MP3 downloads – NativeHipHop.net was, in the early days, instrumental and invaluable in networking with Indigenous North American hip hop artists and groups such as Shadowyze, Atzlan Underground, Anishinaabe Posse, Gary Davis, Manik, Natay, 7th Generation, Red Power Squad, Quese The Emcee, Night Shield, Reddnation, Rollin Fox, Supaman, King Blizz and War Party, giving them a voice online.
+Offering a wealth of website links, artist reviews, and MP3 downloads, NativeHipHop.net was instrumental and invaluable for networking with Indigenous North American hip hop artists and groups.
+Examples include Shadowyze, Atzlan Underground, Anishinaabe Posse, Gary Davis, Manik, Natay, 7th Generation, Red Power Squad, Quese The Emcee, Night Shield, Reddnation, Rollin Fox, Supaman, King Blizz, and War Party.
+The website gave artists and groups an online voice during the early days of the internet.

 In the five years after 2000, the website grew in popularity and acted as a 'spring-board' for many of the Native hip hop artists around today.